Updated May 30, 2023

-MySQL is a highly deployed LAMP multi–dimensional construct (which includes a Linux-based operating system, an Apache web server, a MySQL database, and PHP for processing) that is used to store the information in a wide variety of leading applications, sites, and applications.
+MySQL is a highly deployed LAMP multi–dimensional construct (which includes a Linux-based operating system, an Apache web server, a MySQL database, and PHP for processing) that stores information in a wide variety of leading applications, sites, and applications.
 The data security and transactional processing support that comes with the newest version of MySQL can be extremely beneficial to any organization, particularly if it is an eCommerce firm with frequent currency transactions.

 A relational database management system handles a popular and simplest database with memory usage, disc, and CPU consumption (RDMS).
-MySQL Community Edition is a free download that is backed up by a vibrant online community.
+MySQL Community Edition is a free download backed by a vibrant online community.

 Head to Head Comparison Between PostgreSQL vs MySQL (Infographics)

 Below are the top 9 differences between PostgreSQL vs MySQL: